Last Updated: May 4th, 2022 at 4:16 pm

 Read Time: 6 Minutes

-It's important to know what happens if you fail a drug test on probation in Florida.
-It's likely that if you are on probation, you have a suspended sentence, meaning that you are facing time in jail if you violate specific terms.
+It’s important to know what happens if you fail a drug test on probation in Florida.
+If you are on probation, you likely have a suspended sentence, meaning that you are facing time in jail if you violate specific terms.
 Whether or not you are on probation for a drug-related crime does not matter.
 Once you fail a drug test, your probation officer may start the process of filing paperwork for a violation of probation (VOP).
 You can be brought back to court, and a judge may order you to serve your original sentence.

-Florida probation drug testing rules are strict, and it's not likely that you will get a second chance to provide a drug-free urine sample.
-For this reason, if you fail a drug test while on probation, you must hire a probation violation lawyer immediately.
+Florida probation drug testing rules are strict, and it’s not likely that you will get a second chance to provide a drug-free urine sample.
+For this reason, if you fail a drug test while on probation, you must hire a dedicated VOP lawyer near you today!

 What Is a Violation of Probation (VOP)?